-The charity was incorporated as a Charitable Incorporated Organisation (CIO) on 22 October 2019 and is governed in accordance with its registered Memorandum & Articles of Association.
+The charity is incorporated as a Charitable Incorporated Organisation and is governed in accordance with its registered Memorandum & Articles of Association.

 Method of recruitment, appointment, election, induction and training of trustees and officers

 Recruitment

 The trustees periodically consider the appropriate mix of skills and experience needed on the board to manage the charity and look to maintain this mix as and when a vacancy arises.